JJTech0130/TrollRestore/README.md

 Note: All 4 versions of iOS 17.0 are supported: 21A326/21A327/21A329/21A331

 It should theoretically support iOS 14, but during our testing, we experienced issues restoring the backup to an iOS 14 device.
-Therefore, using TrollStore on a device below iOS 15 has been disabled for the time being.
+Therefore, using TrollRestore on a device below iOS 15 has been disabled for the time being.

 # Computer Requirements
 To use the precompiled builds, you will either need: